kimberli/raspi/README.md

   * Turn lights on/off
 * Cron web interface
   * Add/remove scheduled tasks
+* Google Voice/NFC control
+  * Text commands to a Google Voice number and carry them out depending on time of day
+* Login page
+  * Prevents hijacking by other users on the network

 ### Future Features
-* Login page (to prevent hijacking by other users on the network)
 * Keyboard control (on music.php)
 * Voice command
 * ???